worMatty/deathrun_toolkit/README.md

 Expansions to the map instructions feature to let mappers use the boss bar for a boss 'entity' using a math_counter.
 Options to display or track health of more than one target.

-I plan a rewrite for version 0.4 because I know how to code better now.
-I'll be converting some old systems to better ones and simplifying some existing ones to remove unneeded functionality I added because I was excited about it.
-I have both a turn and queue point-based system which will be combined, and I'll add 'tokens' so players who join the server while a map is in progress won't be made the activator until all existing players have had a turn.